-Response: Thank you for these positive statements, we really appreciate it.
+Response: Thank you for these positive statements, in the revised version we strive to emphasize the importance of photoperiod as a factor with differential influences on growth across strains, and across light levels.

 Comment: I think this could be more clearly brought forward in the conclusion to the paper.
 The remarkably high growth rates achieved at 22 C is indeed worth highlighting as a major finding along with behaviour in response to longer photoperiods.
 However, I would recommend that the authors not generalize based on 2 strains of each type that are all coastal, when there is clearly so much diversity across strains.
 This generalization needs to be downplayed in the abstract as suggested further below.
 One generalization that is possible for PC vs PE strains is their light quality niche differentiation (Stomp et al. and references within), but whether this extends to photoperiod length remains to be determined.
 Synechococcus assemblages in coastal areas would tend to be dominated by PC rich strains by virtue of the higher turbidity of these areas relative to the open ocean, perhaps regardless of photoperiod.
 Based on the present study it would seem that PE rich strains are more susceptible to photoinhibition, and it may indeed be possible to generalize here in reference to other studies based on different strains.
 I would suggest a concerted literature search of culture studies of PC vs PE to provide further support for this generalization.
 Using field data as support here is complicated by many other factors that can affect the outcome of competition between species and strains of species.

-Response: We would like to thank you for your time and all valuable comments, which contributed to improving our manuscript.
-We emphasized in the Discussion and Conclusions that we recorded the fastest growth rate for picocyanobacteria at a temperature of 22°C (L583, L725-726).
-We corrected the Abstract to avoid generalizing our results to all PC and PE strains (L37-38).
-We also highlighted the role of photoperiod in Discussion and Conclusion sections (L558-560, L579-582, L729-730) and added literature focused on culture studies of PC vs PE (L580-582).
+Response: Thank you.
+We emphasized in the revised Discussion and Conclusions that we recorded the fastest known growth rate for picocyanobacteria at a temperature of 22°C (L583, L725-726).
+We corrected the Abstract to avoid over-generalizing our results to all PC and PE strains (L37-38).
+We also highlighted the role of photoperiod in revised Discussion and Conclusion (L558-560, L579-582, L729-730) and added literature focused on culture studies of PC vs PE (L580-582) Synechococcus.

 Comment: My other general comment centers around the growth conditions of batch culture (see below) – under the conditions of these experiments, what is the main factor that is triggering the onset of the stationary phase? is there N limitation, or light limitation (from self-shading) within the cultures once stationary reached?
 Would picocyanobacteria ever be in stationary under natural conditions?
 Likely not because their growth rates are very much in sync with loss rates from protozoan grazers - they are essentially kept in exponential growth.
 Natural conditions are thus more like those of a chemostat.